powidev/CoffeShop/README.md

 ### Secrets Management

+> [!CAUTION]
+> The app will NOT build as it is due to string resource missing.
+This string represents a PayPal API
+> secret if you only want to test the app just create a string resource with the following ids:
+> - client_id
+> - secret_id

 If you want to use the Paypal Integration in the app you need to create a secrets.xml inside the res folder.
 There is template called secrets-template.xml that you may use if you need a guide.